Turtlington/Group-Project-Business-plan/Financial.md

 -	Realistic, specific, Sales forecasts are you financial foundations

 A majority of the income for Roler will be from advertisement revenue, along with that we have plans to include premium accounts that have an annual cost of £29.99.
-The main buyer for are products will be hobbyist and casual users of Roler as they will want to unlock all of the available features when using a premium account.
+The main buyer for Roler Premium will be hobbyist and casual users of Roler as they will want to unlock all of the available features when using an account.

 -	Cashflow